-In-Law Suites, Mother In Law Apartment, Accessory Unit, Family Suite or whatever you call them are quite common around me in Tewksbury MA.
 But you can certainly run into them anywhere in Massachusetts or across the country.
-So what do you need to know about an In-Law Suite in your home.
+So what do you need to know about an In-Law Suite in your home?

-As home buyers and home sellers that are interested in either buying a home with an in-law suite or selling a home with an in-law suite it is important to understand what it means.
+As home buyers and home sellers that are interested in homes with an in-law suite it is important to understand what it means.

 The Purpose of An In-Law Suite

-The true purpose of an in-law unit is for the use of extended family to have separate living quarters.
+The true purpose of an in law unit is for the use of extended family to have separate living quarters in the main home.

-Maybe your needs are parents that can help with child care, aging parents that need extra attention, shared living expense or a family member who needs specialized care.
+Maybe your needs are having parents around that can help with child care, aging parents that need extra attention, shared living expenses or a family member who needs specialized care.

-Note that family suite is not turning your property into a multi family home where you can rent to anyone.
-It is specifically for an extended or immediate family member.
-If the town grants you permission for your apartment there will be some strict criteria that needs to be met.
+Note that a family suite is not turning your property into a multi-family home where you can rent to anyone.

-Here in Tewksbury, Chelmsford, Billerica and North Andover Massachusetts. you can build an in-law unit by right with certain provisions.
-No special permit or variances are required.
-In other towns you may have to seek out a special permit and/or variance.
+Here in Tewksbury, Chelmsford, Billerica and North Andover Massachusetts, you can build an in-law unit by right with certain provisions.
+No special permits or variances are required.
+In other towns, you may have to seek out a special permit and/or variance.

-- Size- Size will usually be restricted to 800-1200 square feet or a percentage of the buildings square footage.
+- Size- Size will usually be restricted to 700-1200 square feet or a percentage of the building’s square footage.

-- Occupancy- Occupancy will be limited to up to 2-3 people and they must be related.
+- Occupancy- Occupancy of an in law or family suite will be limited to up to 2-3 people and they all must be related.

 - Bedrooms- Limited to 1-2 bedrooms for the unit.

-- Permitting- Permitting for such may be on a yearly basis or with each new owner.
+- Permitting- Permitting for your in-law suite may be on a yearly basis or with each new owner.

-- Parking- The property must be able to handle additional parking. (separate driveways and front entrances are not usually allowed)
+- Parking- The property must be able to handle additional parking.
+Separate driveways and front entrances are not allowed.

-In any case, all building codes to make sure the accessory unit is safe and sound will still be enforced.
-Common mistakes I have run into have prevented in-law suites from being “legal” with out serious modifications are:
+Building codes need to be followed and will be enforced.
+Common mistakes I have run into have prevented in-law suites from being “legal” without serious modifications are: